Residual Multi-Fidelity Neural Network Computing: Conclusion

 \section{Conclusion}

-In this work we presented a residual multi-fidelity computational framework that leverages a pair of neural networks to efficiently construct surrogates for high-fidelity QoIs described by systems of ODEs/PDEs.
-Given a low-fidelity and a high-fidelity computational model, we first formulate the correlation between the two models in terms of a possibly non-linear residual function that measures the discrepancy between the two model outputs.
-In section~\ref{sec:RMFNN_rationale}, we leveraged recent theoretical results \cite{Motamed_deep:22, Aku_etal:2022} to argue that the small magnitude (or norm) of the residual function, relative to the high-fidelity quantity, enables its accurate approximation by a neural network $ResNN$ of low relative complexity.
-Moreover, this low network complexity allows $ResNN$ to accurately learn the residual function on a sparse set of high-fidelity and low-fidelity data, the exact conditions encountered in most multi-fidelity modeling problems.
+In this work, we presented a residual multi-fidelity computational framework that leverages a pair of neural networks to efficiently construct surrogates for high-fidelity QoIs described by systems of ODEs/PDEs.
+Given a low-fidelity and a high-fidelity computational model, we first formulate the relation between the two models in terms of a possibly non-linear residual function that measures the discrepancy between the two model outputs.
+This modeling choice was motivated by a recently proved theoretical result \cite{Davis_Motamed:2024}, which guarantees the existence of ReLU networks approximating a large class of bounded target functions with minimal regularity assumptions to arbitrary tolerance with network complexity proportional to the uniform norm of the target function.
+This estimate provides general guidelines concerning when the developed modeling framework will be performative.
+When the residual function is small in uniform norm relative to the high-fidelity quantity, an approximating neural network $ResNN$ can be constructed with lower relative network complexity.
+We hypothesize that this network can be effectively trained using a sparse set of high- and low-fidelity data, aligning with the typical conditions of most multi-fidelity modeling problems.
 The trained network $ResNN$ is then used to efficiently generate additional high-fidelity data.
-Finally, the set of all available and newly generated high-fidelity data is used to train a deep network $DNN$ that serves as a cheap-to-evaluate surrogate for the high-fidelity QoI.
+Finally, the entire set of available and newly generated high-fidelity data is used to train a deep network, $DNN$, which acts as a cost-efficient surrogate for the high-fidelity QoI.